ZOMBiEZ4GIT/SOL-Setup/README.md

 1. Follow the SOP in `docs/SOP_add_service.md` for new services
 2. Use the master prompts in `docs/prompts/` for guided setup
+3. Follow security best practices in `docs/security_best_practices.md`
-3. Update documentation when adding services
+4. Update documentation when adding services
-4. Test thoroughly before committing
+5. Test thoroughly before committing
-5. Tag stable deployments with `last-good`
+6. Tag stable deployments with `last-good`

 ## Support